+Before attending a WordCamp event in person, I always thought WordCamps were where WordPress developers and nerd coders hung out.
+Also, I was thinking WordCamp was where a genius came on stage to talk about technical matters related to WordPress and the audience clapped for them.
 This was the case until I attended the WordCamp Europe 2018 in person but the biggest change in my thinking about WordCamp was when I attended WordCamp Milano 2018.

 Artbees was lucky to choose WordCamp Milano as the first WordCamp event to sponsor.
-Rouzbeh and myself were representing Artbees at the event.
+Rouzbeh and I were representing Artbees at the event.
 We not only had the chance to showcase our Jupiter X to the Italian community of WordPress and also visit the beautiful city of Milan but also were able to manage to work hand in hand in one of the best WordCamp Contributors days we have ever attended.
-In this post, I will share you the insights I’ve collected and how they changed my mind about voluntary work.
+In this post, I will share with you the insights I’ve collected and how they changed my mind about voluntary work.

 Does anyone contribute to WordPress?

 Have you ever thought about how WordPress makes money?
 WordPress is a free platform.
 You can download, install and use its CMS from wordpress.org to build a website for free so how WordPress pays its bills.
 Well, you might s with wordpress.com subscriptions, the WordPress VIP service, its sponsors such as GoDaddy, BlueHost and SiteGround or with its plugins such as Jetpack, WooCommerce, Akismet and so on.
 Well that’s true, but it will surprise you to know that most of the work in WordPress behind and in front of the scene is being done by volunteers (so no bills to pay)!